rvesse/stardog-docs/src/docs/dotnet.html.md

 [Triple Store Integration]: https://bitbucket.org/dotnetrdf/dotnetrdf/wiki/UserGuide/Triple%20Store%20Integration

-When using this API transactions are primarily handled for you with the connection operating in auto-commit mode by default, any write operations will automatical use a new transaction and commit or roll it back as appropriate.
+When using this API transactions are primarily handled for you with the connection operating in auto-commit mode by default, any write operations will automatically use a new transaction and commit or roll it back as appropriate.

-Transactions may be manually managed using the `Begin()`, `Commit()` and `Rollback()` methods, read operations will only use transactions when they run in the context of an active transaction.
+Transactions may be manually managed using the `Begin()`, `Commit()` and `Rollback()` methods, and read operations will only use transactions when they run in the context of an active transaction.

 ### Adding Data